-Austin ux designer & website optimizer Joined about 5 years ago
+Austin ux designer & website optimizer Joined over 5 years ago

 That really depends on what and who your wireframes are for.
 If you're building websites and have stakeholders, like me, my team has fully switched over to Adobe XD.
 You can wireframe and get a clickable prototype in front of your stakeholders very quickly for your early phases, then you can iterate over that same wireframe with higher fidelity as the design comes together.
 You can even take a prototype and generate a public-facing URL that you can share with others, and they can drop comments on it.
 XD functionality is somewhat early days still; their commenting features are nowhere near as streamlined as InVision, but you can push changes up to the same URL for iteration.
 XD served us well rebuilding wpengine.com, and I'm sticking with it moving forward.

 I'll agree with other suggestions, also.
 I interact with my stakeholders in person, and a whiteboard or piece of paper is irreplaceable for ideating together during those brainstorming sessions.

 I think many of us have been in this position, but this is incredibly unprofessional.

 I agree with this idea, at least on its surface.
 Perhaps some automation features to remove a comment after it gets marked x number of times, then perhaps locking an account after x number of comments are marked, etc.

 But it sounds like a lot of code for something that hasn't been too annoying for me yet; while I have seen spam on here, it just hasn't been that much.

 And I am also against a down voting feature, unless perhaps it is similar to Stack Overflow's, which again is quite complex and would be a good bit of code.